 Located in the State of Washington, Free by the Sea focuses on a three-prong approach that includes treatment, recovery, and diagnosis.
-If any one of these three elements is missing, individuals have a higher risk of relapsing and worsening their dependency.
-Diagnosing chemical substance dependency, much like diagnosing any other serious disease, is the first step in treating an individual and in helping them on the path to recovery.
+If anyone of these three elements is missing, individuals have a higher risk of relapsing and worsening their dependency.
+Diagnosing chemical substance dependency, much like diagnosing any other disease, is the first step in treating individuals and in helping them on the path to recovery.
 The process is the same regardless of the chemical dependency involved.
 Our goal is to treat chemical dependency like any other chronic health problem.

 Serving the Nation, based in the Pacific Northwest.

 Our dedicated staff plays a fundamental role in helping individuals recover from dependency and build a life of strength and happiness.
 During the entire process, our residents are provided with a wide array of treatment options and are given a high level of care that allows them to stay safe and facilitate their success.

 Many people use chemical dependency as an alternate term for drug abuse or drug addiction.
 However, chemical dependency can also refer to a specific clinical disorder that defines the illness of addicted individuals.